RealUI/RealUI-Old/README.md

   1. Go to your "World of Warcraft\WTF\Account\" folder
   2. If you have more than 1 account, copy and Paste the "ACCOUNTNAME" folder to make as many copies as you have Accounts
-  3. Rename the "ACCOUNTNAME" folder/s to your WoW Account name/s.
+  3. Rename the "ACCOUNTNAME" folder to your WoW Account name.

 Note: If you are unsure of your Account Name, go to the "UIBackup\WTF\Account\" folder and see what the folder/s in there are named.